Raquel-MJL/Raquel-MJL/README.md

 - ⚡ Fun fact **One is never alone with a rubber duck.**

-A few months ago I finished my 26 days pool in 42 Madrid and I´m looking for more knowledge.
-It was SUCH an experience!
+A few months ago I finished my 26 days pool in 42 Madrid, it was SUCH an experience!

-I'm currently at Academia Colón, learning to delve deeper into the most common tools in the world of work when programming web applications.
+Now I am taking a 500-hour web application development course at Academia Colón in Madrid that I will finish in February 2025!

+function hire(me) {
+    if (interested) {
+        console.log(" Call me!");
+    } else {
+        console.log("Come back later, I will have learned more!"");
+    }
+}

 <h3 align="left">Connect with me:</h3>
 <p align="left">